junkshon/junkshon_linux_scan/README.md

 # linux scan

+## It is recommended that your certified system admin run this script.
 # Installation Instructions

 The linux scan script will pull information about the host from the system.
 The script will need the installation of psutils to collect cpu/memory data from the linux host.
 This can be installed using: